-Abstract-Tractor is a system for understanding English messages within the context of hard and soft information fusion for situation assessment.
-Tractor processes a message through syntactic processors, and represents the result in a formal knowledge representation language.
+Abstract Tractor is a system for understanding English messages within the context of hard and soft information fusion for situation assessment.
+Tractor processes a message through text processors using standard natural language processing techniques, and represents the result in a formal knowledge representation language.
 The result is a hybrid syntactic-semantic knowledge base that is mostly syntactic.
 Tractor then adds relevant ontological and geographic information.
-Finally, it applies hand-crafted syntax-semantics mapping rules to convert the syntactic information into semantic information, although the final result is still a hybrid syntactic-semantic knowledge base.
-This paper presents the various stages of Tractor's natural language understanding process, with particular emphasis on discussions of the representation used and of the syntax-semantics mapping rules.
+Finally, it applies handcrafted syntax-semantics mapping rules to convert the syntactic information into semantic information, although the final result is still a hybrid syntactic-semantic knowledge base.
+This chapter presents the various stages of Tractor's natural language understanding process, with particular emphasis on discussions of the representation used and of the syntax-semantics mapping rules.